theprojectlist/fridaydinners-party/README.md

 # fridaydinners-party

-The webstie for Friday Dinners' shenanigans, built with Vite and Svelte on pnpm.
+The website for Friday Dinners' shenanigans, built with Vite and Svelte on pnpm.

 <https://fridaydinners.party>